 Men often need an herbal boost to improve hormonal balance as well.
 This blend is ideal to help reduce estrogen levels and cortisol levels in men while boosting testosterone.
 Herbs can help do this in a natural and safe way if taken properly.

 Androsurge is an herbal blend that may balance hormones naturally in men.
 This is because it contains grape seed extract, Rhodiola, longjack, and diindolylmethane (DIM).
-It is both USA Manufactured and made in a cGMP certified facility.
+It is both USA Manufactured and made in a cGMP-certified facility.

 Thousands of positive reviews for this product state that this supplement helped reduce estrogen dominance and increase testosterone.
 Additionally, men often state that they have improved muscle definition and that it helped reduce breast fat for them.
 This all makes sense because of the herbal blend that it contains to support healthy male hormone balance.

 Others report that it helped improve their mood along with all the physical benefits that they had when taking this.
-Keep in mind, the results may occur gradually over time.
+Keep in mind, that the results may occur gradually over time.

 Adaptogenic herbs for hormone balance